veckia9x/docker-steam/README.md

 ## PROJECT STATUS
 ### This is a work in progress.
 * Steam launches, and I can log in and install games.
 * Some games runs (native linux).
-* No audio
+* No audio.
-* No support for gamepads
+* No support for gamepads.
 * No HW acceleration (low fps, high CPU usage).

 ## TO DO LIST:
 -> Working on gpu drivers (intel -> nvidia -> AMD)